yuwzho/acme-fitness-store/azure-kubernetes-service/docs/03-create-config-server.md

    az aks get-credentials --resource-group ${RESOURCE_GROUP} --name ${AKS_NAME} --admin
    ```

-1. **Edit the Kubernetes Resource File**
+2. **Edit the Kubernetes Resource File**

    Locate the `configserver.yaml` file in the `resources/config-server` directory.
-Edit the following code snippet.
+Edit the following code snippet:

    - **`<config-server-image-tag>`**: Update to the value of `${CONFIGSERVER_IMAGE_TAG}`
    - **`<acr-name>`**: Update to the value of `${ACR_NAME}`